-- When the eggplant and garlic are cooked, peel the garlic, then add them to the food processor.
+- When the eggplant and garlic have finished cooking, peel the garlic, then add them to the food processor.
 Process until completely smooth and creamy, adding water and/or more lemon juice a little at a time to thin as needed.

 - Garnish with more chopped parsley and mint if desired.